- The Crypto Fire

 The Dollar’s Rise and Its Role in the World

-After World War II, the US dollar became the world's dominant currency.
+After World War II, the US dollar became the world's dominant currency - a defining chapter in the history of money.
 Thanks to the Bretton Woods Agreement, the dollar was pegged to gold and used as the global reserve currency, making it the standard for international trade and finance.

 Crypto Rising Against Traditional Currency Systems